m-Ryan/easy-email-demo/README.md

 ```

-`transform`  mainly to transform your custom block into a normal block, all custom blocks are composed of basic blocks.
+`transform`  mainly to transform your custom block into a or more basic block.

 When calling transformToMjml, if a custom block is encountered, its transform method will be called first.
 At the same time, the following parameters will be injected `currentBlockData, current idx, page context`.